JoeGit42/simple-calendar/README.md

 This is a calander widget (only small ones) which I've written for myself.

 Layout is clean and simple.
-There are several switches to configure the widget. (all in code, not a s parameter) E.g.
+There are several switches to configure the widget. (most of them in code, 2 important ones as widget parameter) E.g.
   * US-style (other calculation of weeks, and weeks starts on Sundays)
   * calender weeks are shown, but this can be disabled.
-  * Public holidays (germn: Feiertage) can be shown
-  * Holidays (german: Ferien) can be shown
+  * State (german:Bundesland) to show Public holidays (german: Feiertage) and Holidays (german: Ferien)

-Widget is tested tested only a bit.

 ![](stack.mov)
 ![](hell.jpg)